scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 neurons and its concentration in the blood decreases (see Fig.
 :ref:`boldchain`).
-Therefore, an inflow of oxygenated blood is achieved to replenish the tissue, increasing local blood oxygen concentration in veins and capillaries, and then BOLD signal diminution.
-Oxygenated and deoxygenated bloods have different magnetic properties.
-Thus, BOLD signal is an indirect measure of cerebral activity based on physiological changes in oxygen consumption, cerebral blood flow and blood volume.
+Therefore, an inflow of oxygenated blood is achieved to replenish the tissue, increasing local blood oxygen concentration in veins and capillaries.
+Oxygenated and deoxygenated bloods have different magnetic properties, thus the above causes a BOLD signal diminution.
+Then, BOLD signal is an indirect measure of cerebral activity based on physiological changes in oxygen consumption, cerebral blood flow and blood volume.

 .. figure:: figures/bold_chain.pdf
    :align: center
    :figclass: htb

    fMRI BOLD signal :cite:`Ogawa:1990`.
-The BOLD signal measures the local changes in blood oxygenation.
-This ratio changes during brain activity.
+The BOLD signal measures the local changes in blood oxygenation ocurring during brain activity.  :label:`boldchain`
-   :label:`boldchain`

 ..
 INFO: I put the figure here in order to display it on the top of the second page.